michaelshiloh/robotaPsyche/studentPresentations.md

 Alpha: *Third world perspectives on robotics and AI*
 Zheki: *Ancient Robots: History of the Karakuri Puppets*
 Nathan: *The Legality of Robot Abuse*
+Rashid: *Does AI limit the creative agency of humans or provoke it?*

 **Student Lead Discussions**